Baseball in Cuba

+Baseball is the most popular sport in Cuba, followed by association football.
 Baseball was popularized in Cuba by Nemesio Guillot, who founded the first major baseball club in the country.
 It became the most played sport in the country in the 1870s, before the period of American intervention.

 Despite its American origin, baseball is strongly associated with Cuban nationalism, as it effectively replaced colonial Spanish sports such as bullfighting.
 Since the Cuban Revolution, the league system in Cuba has been nominally amateur.
 Top players are placed on the national team, earning money for training and playing in international competitions.

 History

 The early years (1864–1874)

 Baseball was introduced to Cuba in the 1860s by Cuban students returning from U.S. colleges and American sailors who ported in the country.
 The sport spread quickly across the island nation after its introduction, with student Nemesio Guillot receiving popular credit for the game's growth in the mid-19th century.
 Nemesio attended Spring Hill College in Mobile, Alabama, with his brother Ernesto.
 The two returned to Cuba, and in 1868 they founded the first baseball team in Cuba, the Habana Base Ball Club.

 Soon after this, the first Cuban War of Independence spurred Spanish authorities in 1869 to ban the sport in Cuba.
 They were concerned that Cubans had begun to prefer baseball to bullfights, which Cubans were expected to dutifully attend as homage to their Spanish rulers in an informal cultural mandate.
 As such, baseball became symbolic of freedom and egalitarianism to the Cuban people.
 The ban may have also prompted Esteban Bellán, an early Cuban player, to remain in the United States and become the first Latin American player to appear in the major leagues.
 Bellán played baseball for the Fordham Rose Hill Baseball Club while attending Fordham University (1863–1868).
 After that he joined the professional Unions of Morrisania, a New York City team, followed by the Troy Haymakers.
 In 1871 the Haymakers joined the National Association of Professional Base Ball Players, which is regarded by many historians as a major league.
 Bellán played for them in 1871 and 1872, then moved to the New York Mutuals, another NA team, in 1873.

 The first organized match in Cuba took place in Pueblo Nuevo, Matanzas, at the Palmar del Junco, December 27, 1874.
 It was between Club Matanzas and Club Habana, the latter winning 51 to 9.
 Bellán played for Habana and hit two home runs.